When to file a claim

-Use this form to file a claim against the City when an incident occurs and an involved party believes the City has been negligent in performing its duties.
+A claim may be filed against the City when an incident occurs and an involved party believes the City has been negligent in performing its duties.

 In order for a municipality to be liable for any damages or injuries, the City must have knowledge (or should have had knowledge) that a hazardous situation exists.
 Further, it must know a hazardous situation exists and not do anything to correct the situation in a timely fashion.